All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Are side effects worse at higher doses?

-Side effects may briefly recur with each dose increase, but they are not necessarily more severe at higher doses.
+Side effects may briefly recur with each dose increase, but they aren't necessarily more severe at higher doses.
 The gradual escalation schedule helps your body adapt.
 Many patients at the highest dose report no more side effects than they experienced at the starting dose.

 Options include slowing the dose escalation, stepping back to a lower dose, switching to a different GLP-1 medication, or trying supportive strategies to manage symptoms.
 Very few patients need to discontinue entirely.